 In Depth: Nervous

-The two systems work together to collect information from inside the body and from the environment outside it.
-The systems process the collected information and then dispatch instructions to the rest of the body, making it respond.
+The two systems collaborate to collect information from within the body, and also from the environment outside it.
+The systems process the collected information and then dispatch instructions to the rest of the body, facilitating an appropriate response.

 In most cases, the brain is the destination for information gathered by the rest of the nervous system.
 Once data arrives, the brain sorts and files it before sending out any necessary commands.